 It doesn’t have to be just you settling to give back the full amount, sometimes during the dispute process, you are able to get them to settle on some of the charges.
 It is an art of “give and take,” but this also depends on what kind of attitude the resident brings to the table.

-Some residents are just “my way or the highway,” but most of the time with the support of pictures and video as well as settling in some areas will show them cooperation and they will be more likely to “give in” as well.
+Some residents are just “my way or the highway,” but most of the time the support of pictures and video as well as for settling in some areas will show them cooperation and they will be more likely to “give in” as well.

 Settling can occur on one or both sides, and it can happen before or during court.

 However, if the amount they owe is high, it might be beneficial for you to spend the day in court and get a judgment if funds are still owed to you on the security deposit.